THEME DEVELOPMENT WITH PREPARED SPEECHES

 This tool is organized with two objectives in mind:

-- Once it is clear to you, your presentation’s goal should be to create that idea in your audience’s minds.
-What would it take so that your audience will get your picture?
+2. Once it is clear to you, your presentation’s goal should be to create that idea in your audience’s minds.
+What would it take for your audience to get your picture?
 What would it take for your audience to see it from your perspective?

 Chris Anderson, Head of TED, has described it so powerfully in this video: